The First Couple: What Adam and Eve Teach Us About Relationships

 “We were made for relationships—for companionship, connection, and love.”

-God’s words to Adam still ring true today—it is not good for anyone to be alone.
+What God says to Adam still rings true today—it is not good for anyone to be alone.

 The Word ‘Helper’—and What It Really Means